DaveyJH/ci-portfolio-three/README.md

    *Commit - **[2d5dab6](https://github.com/DaveyJH/ci-portfolio-three/commit/2d5dab65106358c64c836e251acae3a2f5c7c488#diff-5b2b3bf19489f20bee7a872754fcd42b85802552be95e5f55dea6ae77fdff94bL564-R581)** -
    The bug was caused by using a dict object.
-As keys must be unique in dictionaries, duplicated user names were cuasing the original instance of the user name to be updated.
+As keys must be unique in dictionaries, duplicated user names were causing the original instance of the user name to be updated.
 I have used lists and the `enumerate` function to resolve the issue.*